 Regardless of the case, the translation for training purposes needs to be accurate, consistent, and culturally adapted to the target audience in order for the translated text to have the same impact on the learners as the original.

-Which are the main types of translation for training purposes?
+What are the main types of translation for training purposes?

 Translation for training purposes has various aspects depending on the actual training materials, the organizations creating them (business, educational or governmental institution), the target audience, the type of instruction, the overall purpose of the training.
 Basically, we can differentiate between the following types of translation: